Ayushmann Khurrana: Delighted That Bala Has Instantly Connected With The Audience

 Ayushmann credits the entire team of Bala for the fantastic start.
 Talking about it, he said, "I share this moment with my director, the supremely talented and intelligent Amar Kaushik, my producer Dinesh Vijan, my two leading ladies who really gave Bala a run for his money - Bhumi Pednekar and Yami Gautam, all the other fantastic cast members and the entire team of the film that believed in the vision and worked tirelessly to achieve it."

-Speaking about films, Ayushmann Khurrana will be next seen in 'Shubh Mangal Zyada Savdhaan' and Shoojit Sircar's 'Gulabo Sitabo'.
+Speaking about films, Ayushmann Khurrana will next be seen in 'Shubh Mangal Zyada Savdhaan' and Shoojit Sircar's 'Gulabo Sitabo'.

 Bala FIRST DAY Box Office Collections: Ayushmann Khurrana's Film Gets A Flying Start